List of non-video game media featuring Mario: Electromechanical games

 Nintendo has licensed several electromechanical games for use in arcades and casinos, including two popular pinball machines by Gottlieb.
 Super Mario Bros., released on April 25, 1992, was the first Gottlieb machine that included a dot-matrix display tracking scores and various animations.
 The game shared a lot of its art assets with Super Mario World released for SNES two years prior, and featured Charles Martinet in his first voice-over role as Mario, for which he was never paid nor credited.
 4,200 units were manufactured.
 Super Mario Bros.
 Mushroom World released a few months later in June 1992, this time based on Super Mario Bros.
 3 for NES.
-Only 519 units were produced, making it significantly rarer and more sought-after by modern collectors.
+Only 519 units were produced, making it significantly rarer and more sought after by modern collectors.

 Other electromechanical games licensed by Nintendo include a Mario Kart 64 slot machine made by Maygay, as well as a series of Mario Fushigi medal games made by Capcom.
-The Mario Fushigi series began in 2003 with Super Mario Fushigi no Janjan Land, then Super Mario Fushigi no Korokoro Party in 2004, Super Mario Fushigi no Korokoro Party 2 in 2005, and Mario Party Fushigi no Korokoro Catcher (based on Mario Party 8) in 2009.
+The Mario Fushigi series began in 2003 with Super Mario Fushigi no Janjan Land, then Super Mario Fushigi no Korokoro Party in 2004, Super Mario Fushigi no Korokoro Party 2 in 2005, and Mario Party Fushigi no Korokoro Catcher.